 These entry-level positions provide hands-on computer support to faculty, staff, and students on the CU Boulder campus via a walk-in computer support environment.
-This includes support for desktops and laptops running Windows 7/8/8.1, Apple Macintosh OS X.6 through OS X.9, Email, VPN, WWW, and various other services provided by OIT.
+This includes support for desktops and laptops running Windows 7/8/8.1, Apple Macintosh OS X.6 through OS X.10, Email, VPN, and various other services provided by OIT.

 GDS provides ongoing technical and customer support training plus a great working environment on campus in the Telecommunication Center.
 If accepted for this position, you will be part of a successful team, making a difference for tens of thousands of computer users.

-The Academic Technology Design Team, a unit within the Office of Information Technology, has positions open for one to three Academic Technology Assistants.
-The assistant will support faculty use of CU Boulder's online learning environment, Desire2Learn (D2L), and other educational technologies such as Kaltura, VoiceThread, Qualtrics, and Google Apps.
-Assistance may include consulting with faculty on strategic use of technology for teaching; training faculty and instructors in technology; testing and researching features of D2L; writing help documentation; conducting online research; and helping ATCs with other projects as needed.
+The Academic Technology Application Program (ATAP), a unit within the Office of Information Technology, is hiring a Lead Learning Technology Consultant (LTC).
+LTCs support faculty through email, phone, and in-person consultations on the use of CU Boulder's learning management system (LMS), Desire2Learn (D2L), and other educational technologies such as iClicker, Kaltura, VoiceThread, Qualtrics, and G Suite.
+Assistance may include consulting with faculty on their use of technology for teaching; training faculty and instructors in technology; testing and researching features of technology tools; facilitating vendor provided training; writing help documentation; and helping the ATAP with other projects as needed.

-Applications should send a resume and cover letter to Mark Werner, email@example.com.
-Letter of reference and/or list of references are optional.
+Applicants should send a one-page resume and cover letter to Aisha Jackson, firstname.lastname@example.org.